xiaow6/DeepLearning.ai-Summary/1- Neural Networks and Deep Learning/Readme.md

 > This course also teaches you how Deep Learning actually works, rather than presenting only a cursory or surface-level description.
 So after completing it, you will be able to apply deep learning to a your own applications.
 If you are looking for a job in AI, after this course you will also be able to answer basic interview questions.

 ## Key point
+Week 1
 * Be able to explain how deep learning is applied to supervised learning.
 * Understand what are the major categories of models (such as CNNs and RNNs), and when they should be applied.
 * Be able to recognize the basics of when deep learning will (or will not) work well.
 * Understand the major trends driving the rise of deep learning.

+Week 2
+* Build a logistic regression model, structured as a shallow neural network
+* Implement the main steps of an ML algorithm, including making predictions, derivative computation, and gradient descent.
+* Implement computationally efficient, highly vectorized, versions of models.
+* Understand how to compute derivatives for logistic regression, using a backpropagation mindset.
+* Become familiar with Python and Numpy
+* Work with iPython Notebooks
+* Be able to implement vectorization across multiple training examples

+Week 3
+* Understand hidden units and hidden layers
+* Be able to apply a variety of activation functions in a neural network.
+* Build your first forward and backward propagation with a hidden layer
+* Apply random initialization to your neural network
+* Become fluent with Deep Learning notations and Neural Network Representations
+* Build and train a neural network with one hidden layer.

+Week 4
+* See deep neural networks as successive blocks put one after each other
+* Build and train a deep L-layer Neural Network
+* Analyze matrix and vector dimensions to check neural network implementations.
+* Understand how to use a cache to pass information from forward propagation to back propagation.
+* Understand the role of hyperparameters in deep learning

 ## Welcome
 * Deep learning has already transformed traditional internet businesses like **web search** and **advertising**.
 But deep learning is also enabling brand new products and businesses and ways of helping people to be created.
 Everything ranging from **better healthcare**, where deep learning is getting really good at reading X-ray images to delivering **personalized education**, to **precision agriculture**, to even **self driving cars** and many others.